 There are Many Ways To Wear a Buff

-The main reason we carry these is because they are versatile.
-They can be worn twelve different ways which makes them ideal for any situation we may find ourselves in while on the road.
+The main reason we carry these is that they are versatile.
+They can be worn in twelve different ways, which makes them ideal for any situation we may find ourselves in while on the road.
 You really can’t go wrong.

 Keep your eyes open for photos of us in our Buffs while we explore the world.

 Looking for your own multi-purpose travel companion?
 There are many Buff Headwear options to choose from.
 DO NOT BE FOOLED BY BUFF LOOK-A-LIKES!
 They are not the same.